ToolmanP/Thoughtcrime/pages/Valgrind.md

-- Valgrind is a swiss-army
+- Valgrind is a swiss-army toolkit for static checking memory, profiling cache, profiling heap.
+-
+- ## Memcheck
+- ## Cachegrind
+- ##